-Deutsche Bank shares rise as 18,000 global job cuts begin
+Deutsche Bank shares rise after shake-up to cut 18,000 jobs

 Its investment banking team for the Asia-Pacific region had about 300 people before the cuts, of which 10% to 15% will be laid off, almost all in its ECM division, said a senior Asia banker with direct knowledge of the plans.

-One laid off equities trader in Hong Kong said the mood was “pretty gloomy” as people were called individually to meetings.
-He said that, after chats with human resources managers, “they give you this packet and you are out of the building.”
+One laid off equities trader in Hong Kong said the mood was “pretty gloomy” as people were called in to meetings.
+“They give you this packet and you are out of the building,” he said.

-Several workers left offices holding large envelopes with the bank’s logo.
-Three employees took a picture of themselves beside a large Deutsche Bank logo outside and hugged each other before hailing a taxi.
+Several workers left offices holding envelopes with the bank’s logo.
+Three employees took a picture of themselves beside a Deutsche Bank logo outside, hugged and then hailed a taxi.

 “If you have a job for me please let me know.
-But do not ask questions,” said a person who confirmed he was employed at Deutsche Bank.
-He declined to comment further.
+But do not ask questions,” said one Deutsche employee, declining to comment further.

-A Deutsche Bank spokeswoman declined to comment on specific departures, saying the bank would be communicate directly with employees and would be “as responsible and sensitive as possible implementing these changes.”
+A bank spokeswoman would not comment on specific departures but said the bank would be communicate directly with employees and would be “as responsible and sensitive as possible implementing these changes.”

-Chief Executive Officer Christian Sewing said on Sunday that it was the most fundamental transformation of the bank in decades.
-“This is a restart,” he said.
+“This is a restart,” Sewing said on Sunday, describing the initiative as most fundamental transformation in decades.

 “We are creating a bank that will be more profitable, leaner, more innovative and more resilient,” he wrote to staff.